Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 — Stacey Cole (@SC83Inquisitr) April 17, 2017

-Levin doesn’t know how many Nazis he injured or killed, but it seems his vigilante activities were quite extensive because there’s still an outstanding warrant for his arrest in Lithuania, 70-years after the end of the war.
+Levin doesn’t know how many Nazis he injured or killed, but it seems his vigilante activities were quite extensive because there’s still an outstanding warrant for his arrest in Lithuania, 70 years after the end of the war.

 The almost-90-year-old spoke to the New York Post, admitting that, while those days are not talked about much anymore, it’s all “alive inside.”